googleapis/google-cloud-java/google-cloud-storage/README.md

 libraryDependencies += "com.google.cloud" % "google-cloud-storage" % "1.3.1"
 ```

-Example Application
+Example Applications
 -------------------

-[`StorageExample`](../google-cloud-examples/src/main/java/com/google/cloud/examples/storage/StorageExample.java) is a simple command line interface that provides some of Cloud Storage's functionality.
-Read more about using the application on the [`StorageExample` docs page](https://googlecloudplatform.github.io/google-cloud-java/apidocs/?com/google/cloud/examples/storage/StorageExample.html).
+- [`StorageExample`](../google-cloud-examples/src/main/java/com/google/cloud/examples/storage/StorageExample.java) is a simple command line interface that provides some of Cloud Storage's functionality.
+Read more about using the application on the [`StorageExample` docs page](https://googlecloudplatform.github.io/google-cloud-java/latest/apidocs/?com/google/cloud/examples/storage/StorageExample.html).
+- [`Bookshelf`](https://github.com/GoogleCloudPlatform/getting-started-java/tree/master/bookshelf) - An App Engine app that manages a virtual bookshelf.
+  - This app uses `google-cloud` to interface with Cloud Datastore and Cloud Storage.
+It also uses Cloud SQL, another Google Cloud Platform service.
+- [`Flexible Environment/Storage example`](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/flexible/cloudstorage) - An app that uploads files to a public Cloud Storage bucket on the App Engine Flexible Environment runtime.

 Authentication
 --------------